 Mylyn users take note: Intelligent Java Proposals and Mylyn’s Java Proposals (Task-Focused) cannot both be the default Content Assist engine; when activated, Eclipse Code Recommenders automatically removes Mylyn’s task-focused proposals from the default content assist popup.
 You can still cycle through to a later page with Mylyn proposals by repeatedly pressing Ctrl + Space, though.

 Just hit Ctrl + Space.
 It’s that easy.

-To make sure everthing is set up correctly, trigger Content Assist on an instance of a well-known type like
+To make sure everything is set up correctly, trigger Content Assist on an instance of a well-known type like

 Depending on your Internet connectivity, this background task may take a couple of seconds to complete.

-Once the model is downloaded, just hit Ctrl+Space again and you should see you first intelligent proposals highlighted at the top of the list.
+Once the model is downloaded, just hit Ctrl + Space again and you should see your first intelligent proposals highlighted at the top of the list.

-On the Completions preference page, you can choose exactly which completion processors (call completion, override completion, etc.) you want to use.
-Moreover, a simple click on Configure takes you to other preferences pages where you can further tailor Eclipse Code Recommenders to your needs: How many proposals are hightlighted and how is up to you.
+On the Code Recommenders > Completions preference page, you can choose exactly which completion processors (call completion, override completion, etc.) you want to use.
+Moreover, a simple click on the Configure button takes you to other preference pages where you can further tailor Eclipse Code Recommenders to your needs.

 Expand Code Recommenders to the APIs of your choice.

-Eclipse Code Recommenders gives you instantaneous access to an extensive knowledge base about Java and Eclipse APIs.
-The knowledge about how to use the various APIs is kept in so-called model repositories.
-You can expand Code Recommenders by adding additional repositories that add support for further APIs.
-On the Models preference page you can configure further such repositories.
+Eclipse Code Recommenders gives you instantaneous access to an extensive knowledge base of Java and Eclipse APIs.
+The knowledge to use these various APIs is kept in so-called model repositories.
+You can expand Code Recommender’s reach by adding additional repositories that support further APIs.
+On the Code Recommenders > Models preference page you can configure these additional repositories.